 Austin's best friend Dr. Rudy Wells is a doctor and scientist who has been experimenting in the science of bionics - the replacement of damaged human body parts with mechanical prosthetics capable of not only replacing the lost function, but enhancing it to superhuman levels.

-Meanwhile, the secret US government spy agency the Office of Scientific Intelligence (OSI) has been looking for a way to reduce agent casualties.
-After Austin's accident, the OSI recruits Wells into replacing Austin's misisng limbs with bionics, in hopes of creating a super-agent who is a cyborg.
+Meanwhile, the secret US government spy agency the OSI has been looking for a way to reduce agent casualties.
+After Austin's accident, the OSI recruits Wells into replacing Austin's missing limbs with bionics, in hopes of creating a super-agent who is a cyborg.

 Steve Austin was created by Martin Caidin in his 1972 novel Cyborg, which depicted Austin as a more cold-blooded character than that depicted in the TV version, which debuted as a made-for-TV movie entitled The Six Million Dollar Man in 1973.
 Lee Majors portrayed Austin in the movie and subsequent TV series.
 In the novels and weekly TV series, Austin's superior was Oscar Goldman played by Richard Anderson.